 Achieve DORA Compliance by Tomorrow!
 Learn from our expert-led webinar on mastering DORA requirements! 🎥

-Read Time: 9 minutes
+Read Time: 11 minutes

 The microsegmentation methodology can classify the segments in different ways.
 Techniques include segmentation by application, environment, process, and user.
-Different enterprises can choose different angles for the segmentation based on their needs and the dominant approaches within their organization.
+Different organizations can choose different angles for the segmentation based on their needs and the dominant approaches within their organization.
 (This is part of an extensive series of guides about information security.)

-The Importance of Microsegmentation Today
+Types of Microsegmentation

 Lanir Shacham